Pfizer–BioNTech COVID-19 vaccine: XBB.1.5 monovalent vaccine

 In September 2023, the FDA approved an updated monovalent (single) component Omicron variant XBB.1.5 version of the vaccine (Comirnaty 2023–2024 formula) as a single dose for individuals aged twelve years of age and older; and authorized the Pfizer-BioNTech COVID-19 Vaccine 2023–2024 formula under emergency use for individuals aged 6 months through 11 years of age.
 The approvals and emergency authorizations for the bivalent versions of the vaccine were revoked.
 Health Canada approved the Pfizer-BioNTech Comirnaty Omicron XBB.1.5 subvariant, monovalent COVID19 vaccine in September 2023.
 The UK Medicines and Healthcare products Regulatory Agency approved the used of the Comirnaty Omicron XBB.1.5 vaccine in September 2023.

 JN.1 monovalent vaccine

 Comirnaty JN.1 contains bretovameran, an mRNA molecule with instructions for producing a protein from the Omicron JN.1 subvariant of SARS-CoV-2.
 It is under evaluation in Australia.

 KP.2 monovalent vaccine

 In August 2024, the FDA approved and granted emergency authorization for a monovalent Omicron KP.2 version of the Pfizer–BioNTech COVID-19 vaccine.
 In June 2024, the FDA advised manufacturers of licensed and authorized COVID-19 vaccines that the COVID-19 vaccines (2024-2025 formula) should be monovalent JN.1 vaccines.
 Based on the further evolution of SARS-CoV-2 and a rise in cases of COVID-19, the agency subsequently determined and advised manufacturers that the preferred JN.1-lineage for the COVID-19 vaccines (2024-2025 formula) is the KP.2 strain.
 It was approved for use in the European Union.

+LP.8.1 monovalent vaccine

+The most recent version of the vaccine is LP.8.1 targeted for the Northern Hemisphere 2025 autumn and Southern Hemisphere 2026 autumn.